With the Bible as our Foundational Text:

 We seek to impact and change our families, communities and this world through the transforming power of God’s love.
 We value changed lives and we count it a privilege to go in love to the least, the lost, the hurting and the forgotten.
 We want to embody the love of God for all people in everything we say and do.

 One God Creator and Sustainer of all things.
 Exists eternally in 3 persons: Matthew 28:19

 Divinely inspired.
 Old and New Testaments have authority and are the only written Word of God.
 Holy Spirit preserves God’s Word and by it speaks God’s truth to people.
 2 Timothy 3:16-17

 Created in the image of God.
-Image marred in every part by Adam and Eve’s disobedience.
-We need right relationship with God and can’t do so on our own because of sin.
+Image marred in every part by sin, starting with Adam and Eve’s disobedience.
+We are in need right relationship with God but cannot do so on our own because of sin.
 Genesis 1:26-28; 2:7-23

 God’s eternal Son, born of a virgin, suffered, died and rose from the dead on the 3rd Day.
 He is now at God the Father’s right hand making people right with the Father through faith… Philippians 2:5-11